mikke89/RmlUi/readme.md

         if (my_input->MouseMoved())
             context->ProcessMouseMove(mouse_pos.x, mouse_pos.y, 0);

-        // Prepare before drawing.
-Clear render interface, update width/height, etc.
-        // With RML Backend abstraction, Backend::BeginFrame() should be called here. render_interface.BeginFrame();

         // Update the context to reflect any changes resulting from input events, animations,
         // modified and added elements, or changed data in data bindings. context->Update();

+        // Prepare the application for rendering, such as by clearing the window.
+This calls
+        // into the RmlUi backend interface, replace with your own procedures as appropriate.
+        Backend::BeginFrame();

         // Render the user interface.
 All geometry and other rendering commands are now
         // submitted through the render interface.
         context->Render();

-        // Present the content to the screen.
-Swap the swapchain and resolve post-processors...
-        // With RML Backend abstraction, Backend::PresentFrame() should be called here. render_interface.PresentFrame();
+        // Present the rendered content, such as by swapping the swapchain.
+This calls into
+        // the RmlUi backend interface, replace with your own procedures as appropriate.
+        Backend::PresentFrame();
     }

     Rml::Shutdown();